jax-ml/jax/docs/201/callbacks.md

 (jax-201-debug-callback)=
 ### Exploring `debug.callback`

-Both `pure_callback` and `io_callback` enforce some assumptions about the purity of the function they're calling, and limit in various ways what JAX transforms and compilation machinery may do. `debug.callback` essentially assumes *nothing* about the callback function, such that the action of the callback reflects exactly what JAX is doing during the course of a program.
+Both `pure_callback` and `io_callback` enforce some assumptions about the purity of the function they're calling, and limit in various ways what JAX's transformations and compilation machinery may do. `debug.callback` essentially assumes *nothing* about the callback function, such that the action of the callback reflects exactly what JAX is doing during the course of a program.
 Further, `debug.callback` *cannot* return any value to the program.

 ```{code-cell}
 from jax import debug